orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 **<u>Ammonia</u>**

-The data values for the ammonia readings have been adjusted to Parts Per Million.
+The data values for the ammonia readings are given in Parts Per Million.

-Information before the above was done: ~~(The data values for the ammonia readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
-Therefore, it is not possible to measure exact concentrations of ammonia in parts per million.
-Instead, you should use the results to measure the change in the concentration of ammonia particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.~~

 **Important**: the ammonia gas readings will *drop* with increasing concentration of the ammonia gas detected.